raspberrypilearning/pacman-terminal/en/step_1.md

 + Learn how to run a script to start the treasure hunt.
 + Find the ghosts then quarantine them by creating your own safe directory.
 + Learn more about malware by inspecting the ghost files, and then get rid of them.
-+ Collect enough Pac Dots to answer Pacman's riddle.
++ Collect enough treasure points to answer Pacman's riddle.

 ### What you will learn